Adithyasharma1162/ToDoListApp/ARCHITECTURE.md

 - Ensure code quality through code reviews and automated testing.
 - Use environment variables for configuration management.
 - Implement logging and monitoring for system performance tracking.
+- Introduce security measures such as input validation, authentication protocols, and authorization mechanisms to safeguard user data.
+- Optimize data flow and processing by considering caching strategies for frequently accessed data.
+- Include a versioning strategy for APIs to ensure backward compatibility as the application evolves.
+- Consider including clear diagrams or flowcharts to visually represent system components and their interactions in future documentation.